 - An individual entering the UK to take a nursing role has up to three months from the employment start date noted on the certificate of sponsorship (CoS) to sit the OSCE exam.
 During this period they can be legally employed as a pre-registration candidate.

 - Employers must ensure that before a certificate of sponsorship is applied for:

-- the individual has passed part one of the NMC test of competence, and
+- the individual has passed part one of the NMC test of competence

-- the individual has been issued with an offer of employment.
+- the individual has been issued with an offer of employment, and

-longer have the right to work and as a result their leave to remain period will
+- If the applicant is unsuccessful after their permitted attempts, the employer must stop sponsoring them and as a result their leave to remain period will be shortened.

 - Upon successful completion of the OSCE and awarding of NMC registration, employers need to commit to ongoing employment of the individual as a registered nurse on a salary of at least £20,800.